-The New Mexico Contemporary Ensemble is excited to present our first annual James Tenney Memorial Symposium!
+The New Mexico Contemporary Ensemble is excited to present our second annual James Tenney Memorial Symposium!

-For our first symposium we will be welcoming two young composers, Richard Drehoff Jr. and Maxwell R. Lafontant, to join our quartet and collective from June 5th-12th, 2017 for a week of rehearsals, performances, discussions, collaboration and to experience the beauty and cultural heritage of New Mexico.
-We are also honored to be collaborating throughout this week with Dr. José-Luis Hurtado.
+For our first symposium we will be welcoming two composers, Joshua Carro and Kimberly Osberg, to join our collective from July 5th-12th, 2018 for a week of rehearsals, performances, discussions, collaboration and to experience the beauty and cultural heritage of New Mexico.

 Inspired by James Tenney’s Postal Pieces, we are beginning a Postcard Exchange with composers throughout the Americas.
 For more information about participating, please visit our Postcard Exchange page.

 Special Thanks to Kei & Molly Textiles for sponsoring our postcards!

 Please use the Word document below to select a sponsorship level or contact us directly at email@example.com.
 Thank you for considering our project for a monetary donation!